Vertex Ramsey properties of randomly perturbed graphs: Abstract

 \section{Abstract}

-Given graphs $F,H$ and $G$, we say that $G$ is $(F,H)_v$-Ramsey if every $red/blue$ vertex colouring of $G$ contains a red copy of $F$ or a blue copy of $H$.
-Results of \L uczak, Ruci\'nski and Voigt [Ramsey properties of random graphs, Journal of Combinatorial Theory Series B, 1992] and Kreuter [Threshold functions for asymmetric Ramsey properties with respect to vertex colorings, Random Structures and Algorithms, 1996] determine the threshold for the property that the random graph $G(n,p)$ is $(F,H)_v$-Ramsey.
+Given graphs $F,H$ and $G$, we say that $G$ is $(F,H)_v$-Ramsey if every red/blue vertex colouring of $G$ contains a red copy of $F$ or a blue copy of $H$.
+Results of \L uczak, Ruci\'nski and Voigt, and Kreuter determine the threshold for the property that the random graph $G(n,p)$ is $(F,H)_v$-Ramsey.
 In this paper we consider the sister problem in the setting of \emph{randomly perturbed graphs}.
 In particular, we determine how many random edges one needs to add to a dense graph to ensure that with high probability the resulting graph is $(F,H)_v$-Ramsey for all pairs $(F,H)$ that involve at least one clique.